Road trip: Mazda3 on the Pacific Coast Highway

 Out in the ocean an army of fishing boats bob about scouting for squid, on the shoreline marine biologists study tagged sea otters, on the road a steady stream of joggers and cyclists get their daily dose of exercise and in the background the golfers soldier on.
 This part of the world is clearly loved by its natives.
 Nobody is in a hurry here, and can you blame them?

 Our time is not limitless, though, and we head south to the Pacific Coast Highway’s most recognizable landmark, the Bixby Creek Bridge.
 As we power towards it, we see that the sedan’s focus on elegant styling doesn’t mean it can’t be driven spiritedly.
-It has the same eagerness to rev as the hatchback, while the Skyactiv-Drive automatic transmission shifts through the gears seamlessly.
+It has the same eagerness to rev as the Sport, while the Skyactiv-Drive automatic transmission shifts through the gears seamlessly.

 Despite its status as a perennial Instagram favourite, the bridge’s impact is not lessened by its familiarity, as is clear from the hordes of day-trippers who have stopped to take pictures and admire its meticulous arched construction 79 metres above Bixby Creek.
 While traversing such a forbidding canyon provides a genuine thrill, we double back once we’ve made it across to join the throng.
 We’ve been fortunate on our trip not to encounter too much in the way of traffic, but the Bixby is one spot where plenty of people are likely, so patience pays if you’re after the perfect photograph.